 Northeastern’s MS in Biotechnology, a certified Professional Master of Science program, is an innovative, non-thesis graduate degree program.
 It combines advanced interdisciplinary training in biotechnology, biology, chemistry, and pharmaceutical sciences with the development of high-value business skills critical to success in today’s dynamic workplace.
 Graduates are prepared to innovate, collaborate, and lead as research, managerial, or technical professionals in a wide range of biotechnology specialties.

 The MS in Biotechnology is a collaboration between the College of Science and Bouvé College of Health Sciences.
-Students choose from three concentrations in which core courses are combined with elective study matched with their specialization.
+Students choose from four concentrations in which core courses are combined with elective study matched with their specialization.
 All concentrations feature the opportunity to participate in hands-on lab experience, take part in independent work in research labs, and complete a co-op assignment with a leading industry employer.
 Current program concentrations include:

 Certified Professional Science Master’s Program